 Drought results from an imbalance between water supply and water demand.
 The Standardized Precipitation Index (SPI), one of several drought indices that have been developed over the decades, measures water supply, specifically precipitation.
 The SPI is computed over several time scales, typically from one month to 24 months, to evaluate both short-term drought and long-term drought.
 It can also measure precipitation excess.
 The U.S. Drought Monitor incorporates information from the SPI and many other drought indices, as well as drought impacts, in depicting drought.

 State of the Climate RSS

-The Climate Monitoring Branch (CMB) of NOAA's National Climatic Data Center produces monthly State of the Climate (SOTC) reports.
+NOAA's National Centers for Environmental Information produces monthly State of the Climate (SOTC) reports.
 These monthly reports summarize climate conditions and extreme weather events across the globe, while placing them into historical perspective.
-The CMB has an RSS (Really Simple Syndication) web feed set up to help notify and deliver these reports to customers when they are updated.
-You can subscribe to the SOTC RSS feed by following this link .
+An RSS feed helps notify and deliver these reports to customers when they are updated.
+You can subscribe by visiting the State of the Climate RSS Feed .

 Streamflow Drought Indicators